Lesson 3: Advanced Command Line¶

 So far, you’ve been working with files provided to you.
 However, for most things you’ll want to do moving forward, you’ll need to create your own.
 How do you do that?

 We’re going to be using a text editor called “vim”.
 Think of vim as Microsoft Word, but for your command line.
-You can use vim to open a file or create your own (just like Word!).
+You can use vim to open a file containing text or create your own (just like Word!).

 Here’s a walkthrough of exactly what you’d need to hit on your keyboard to create a file called “new.txt” that contains “hello there” inside of it: